MicrosoftLearning/AZ-101-MicrosoftAzureIntegrationandSecurity/Instructions/az-101-03b__instructions.md

     - Resource group: the name of a new resource group **az1010301b-RG**

-    - Location: the name of the Azure region which is closest to the lab location and where you can provision Azure VMs
+    - Location: the name of the Azure region which is closest to the lab location and where you can provision Azure VMs and Azure SQL Database

     - Vm Size: **Standard_DS1_v2**